about

 NEWS & EVENTS

-Driving in Circles will be running March 21-April 6 in a workshop production at Boston Playwrights’ Theatre, directed by Sam Plattus.
+Driving in Circles workshop production ran in 2024 at Boston Playwrights’ Theatre, directed by Sam Plattus.
+The Boston Globe named it 1 the 10 best shows of the year!

-Alligator-a-Phobia in 3D! will be running April 6-16 in a workshop production at Boston Playwrights’ Theatre, directed by Shamus.
-Get your tickets here!
+Alligator-a-Phobia in 3D! workshop production ran in 2023 at Boston Playwrights’ Theatre, directed by Shamus.

 The Gull was awarded the Kennedy Center’s KCACTF Musical Theatre Award in 2023!